Hole – two meanings of the same word

 more about putting greens …

-Usually there is a fairway between a teeing area and a green, and some elements created to make it difficult to play (hazards): penalty areas and bunkers.
+Usually there is a fairway between a teeing area and a green.
+There are also some elements created to make it difficult to play (hazards): penalty areas and bunkers.
 Cross-play penalty areas are indicated as yellow penalty areas, and areas parallel to the line of play are indicated as red areas.

 more about penalty areas …